gu-fan/riv.vim/doc/riv.rst

                             Standalone hyperlinks
             xxx@ccc.com     Email adress as mailto:xxx@ccc.com

-       See `Hyperlink References`_
+       See `Hyperlink References`_ for syntax details.

        There are implicit hyperlink targets and explicit hyperlink targets.

-       Implicit hyperlink targets are generated by section titles, footnotes, and citations
+       Implicit hyperlink targets are generated by section titles, footnotes, and citations.

        Explicit hyperlink targets are defined as follows::